 Organic Gardenia Enfleurage Limited Edition

 Due to the limited supply of this precious Enfleurage oil, all sales are final.
-You may also sample all 5 of our regular Enfleurage Oils in a sample pack.
+If unsure, purchase a sample vial first.

 Limited Edition: What makes this so special?